 Agenda decisions are subject to due process.
-They are open for comment for 60 days and, before finalising, the Committee considers comments in a public meeting.
+They are open for comment for 60 days and, before they are finalised, the Committee considers comments received about the draft (tentative) agenda decision in a public meeting.

 Agenda decisions often include information to help companies applying IFRS Standards.
-Information is provided to explain how the applicable principles and requirements in IFRS Standards apply to the question submitted.
+For example, they may explain how the principles and requirements in IFRS Standards apply to the question submitted.

-To find out more about the timing to implement changes in accounting policy that result from an agenda decision, read the article Feature: Agenda decisions—time is of the essence written by Sue Lloyd, Vice-Chair of the Board and Chair of the Committee, in March 2019.
+To find out more about when to implement changes in accounting policy that result from agenda decisions, read the article Feature: Agenda decisions—time is of the essence by Sue Lloyd, Vice-chair of the Board and Chair of the Committee.